Hope-IT-Works/caddy-php/README.md

 # caddy-php
-script for setting up a caddy-server with PHP support
+tool for setting up a caddy-server with PHP support

 ## About
 After some research I realized that there was no way to set up a caddy server with PHP support without much effort.
 That's why I created this repository.